tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

  **Deleting snapshots**

  A blob that has snapshots can't be deleted unless the snapshots are also deleted.
-You can delete a snapshot individually, or you can tell the storage service to delete all snapshots when deleting the source blob.
+You can delete a snapshot individually, or you can delete all snapshots when you delete the source blob.
 If you try to delete a blob that still has snapshots, your call returns an error.

 ## See also